 As the final act of battle, Israel was sometimes required to dedicate everything in a “ban” (herem), which meant that the people and possessions of an entire city would be set apart for God and destroyed (Deut 7:2; 20:17; Josh 8:2; 1 Sam 15:3).
 Only the metal objects were saved (Josh 6:18-24).
 Those who transgressed the ban faced dire consequences (Josh 7).

-Continue reading DEFINITION OF THE DAY (HOLY WAR PT2)Tag Archives: war
+Continue reading DEFINITION OF THE DAY (HOLY WAR PT2)BIBLE CUSTOMS AND CURIOSITIES (DISTURBANCE AT THE THEATER)

 The riot inspired by Demetrius spilled over into the entire city.
 The people gathered at the amphitheater to join in the demonstration.